-Park, Playground: An outdoor recreation facility that may provide a variety of recreational opportunities, at no charge to the public, including playground equipment, open space areas for passive recreation and picnicking, and sport and active recreation facilities.
+Park, Playground: An outdoor recreation facility owned and maintained by a public entity that may provide a variety of recreational opportunities, at no charge to the public, including playground equipment, open space areas for passive recreation and picnicking, and sport and active recreation facilities.
 Also includes community gardens, parklets, and plazas.
+Does not include indoor/ outdoor recreation.